The Ultimate Guide to Staying Safe Online in the Age of AI

 Social Tracing

-Social tracing tools help you see where and how your personal data is shared across social media and other sites.
-These tools alert you if someone posts your private details, photos, or impersonates you online.
-AI in social tracing can track fake accounts, find copied content, or spot signs your identity is being used without permission.
+Social tracing tools help you see where and how your data is shared across social media and other sites.
+These tools alert you if someone posts your private details or photos or impersonates you online.
+AI in social tracing can track fake accounts, identify copied content, or detect signs that your identity is being used without permission.
 Some tools let you delete old or unsafe posts by scanning your accounts with AI.
+Using social tracing gives you more control over your public image and quickly notifies you about risky activity.
+Popular social tracing tools include DeleteMe, BrandYourself, and privacy dashboards now built into social platforms.
+Learn how to protect yourself from doxxing and other forms of online harassment that social tracing can help detect.

 Personal Safety Reviews